-The Juventus midfielder, who underwent knee surgery in early May, came on as a late substitute and was involved in his side's opening goal as the South Americans concluded their World Cup preparations with a 2-0 win in Valparaiso.
+The Juventus star, who underwent knee surgery in early May, came on as a late substitute and was involved in his side's opening goal as the South Americans concluded their World Cup preparations with a 2-0 win in Valparaiso.

 It remains to be seen whether Vidal will be considered ready to play a part in Chile's opening game in Brazil, against Australia on June 13, but Sampaoli offered a positive update on the 27-year-old's progress.

 "The decision to let him play was agreed with both the medical team and Arturo.
 It was important to let him play some minutes and we got a chance to see him again," Sampaoli told reporters.

 "Arturo had a very short recovery and he came where we need him to, thanks to his boldness.
 He always wanted to play this game, and although we had some doubts, he cleared them all.

 "Tomorrow (Thursday) he'll have to get into the rhythm of things so he can be in the opener.